 Fed policy effect No. 3: Underfunded pension funds

 Today's pension funds are in big trouble.
-Ninety-four percent of corporate defined benefit pensions were underfunded in 2012, according to a recent report by Wilshire Consulting.
+Eighty percent of corporate defined benefit pensions were underfunded as of fiscal year-end 2013, according to a recent report by Wilshire Consulting.

 Pension funds must make sure their assets grow at a pace adequate to cover future liabilities.
-The Wilshire report notes that today's low interest rates make this especially difficult to achieve.
+An earlier Wilshire report notes that today's low interest rates make this especially difficult to achieve.

 "It is putting pressure on the already-weak pension system," Scott says.